Sadzurami/games-activation-clients-app/readme.md

 #### `Multithreading`

 For example, instead of one account, 10 do the same job at the same time.
-It is much faster.
-It is recommended to use only if you have imported proxies from a file.
+This is much faster, but it is recommended to use only if you have imported the proxy from a file.

 #### `Limit the number of script runs`